Ablikon/SystemDesign-final/design_document_final.md

 1. **Identity Service**: User authentication with JWT tokens and role-based access control
 2. **Equipment Service**: Equipment registry with search functionality
 3. **Reservation Service**: Booking system with approval workflows
+4. **Notification Service**: Event-driven notifications using Kafka for message delivery
-4. **API Gateway**: Service routing and composition
+5. **API Gateway**: Service routing and composition
-5. **Web Frontend**: Basic interfaces for equipment discovery and reservation
+6. **Web Frontend**: Basic interfaces for equipment discovery and reservation

-The implementation demonstrates the microservices architecture and the core workflows of equipment discovery, reservation, and approval.
+The implementation demonstrates the microservices architecture with an event-driven approach using Kafka for asynchronous communication.
+The core workflows of equipment discovery, reservation, and approval are fully functional with real-time notifications.

+### 7.1 Event-Driven Implementation

+The system uses Kafka as a message broker to enable asynchronous, loosely-coupled communication between services:

+- **Reservation Service** acts as a producer, publishing events like `reservation.created`, `reservation.approved`, and `reservation.rejected` to Kafka topics
+- **Notification Service** acts as a consumer, subscribing to these events and sending appropriate notifications to users
+- **Kafka UI** provides monitoring and management capabilities for Kafka topics and messages

+This event-driven architecture enables better scalability and reliability by decoupling service-to-service communication and allowing for eventual consistency where appropriate.

-### 7.1 Reservation Service Implementation Detail
+### 7.2 Reservation Service Implementation Detail

 The Reservation Service is a key component that demonstrates the system's core functionality.
 It includes: